 - Occurs soon after cardiac arrest (typically within 24 hours).

 - Lasts >30 minutes

 - Spontaneous, repetitive, unequivocal, ongoing myoclonic jerking involving face, limbs, and trunk.

 - EEG shows burst-suppression pattern.18

 - Significance: true early-onset myoclonic status epilepticus is generally inconsistent with a good neurologic outcome.
 These patients will often be observed for some days to confirm lack of neurologic improvement, but the likelihood of a poor outcome should be shared with the family up-front.

 aspiration pneumonia & antibiotic prophylaxis

-- Use of prophylactic antibiotics is controversial, currently not supported by evidence.
-However, there should be a low threshold to initiate antibiotics if the patient shows any signs of pneumonia.19,20
+- If prophylactic antibiotics aren't used, then there should be a low threshold to initiate antibiotics if the patient shows any signs of pneumonia.

 Follow us on iTunes